 Your Board Appointment Plan: 10 step guide

-Regardless of circumstances and experience, a successful board career begins with a structured and realistic Board Appointment plan.
+Regardless of circumstances or experience, a successful board career begins with a structured, realistic Board Appointment plan.
 If you don’t have one, now (at the beginning of the year) is the time to create it.
 If you have one, the new year is the perfect time to reflect, revise, and adjust.
 Even if you have successfully gained a board seat, plans change, and so do your circumstances.
 I always recommend that aspiring directors review their board and executive career plans at least once a year, ideally at the same time.

 STEP 1 – Adopt a proactive approach